-Are you into grilling, smoking, cooking, or just fancying some tasty meats that are easy and inexpensive?
-If so, you’ll definitely enjoy this article.
-This post will cover the 17 top ham hock recipes you’ll want to try.
+If you’re into grilling, smoking, cooking, or just fancying some tasty meats that are easy and inexpensive, this list of 25 BEST ham hock recipes is for you!

 You might have forgotten already, but you can use a ham hock to make some of the best recipes out there.